The local Turnpike Property in Mean Field Control and Games with quadratic Hamiltonian: Introduction

 subject to

 where $F(x,m) = \int_0^m f(x,\nu)\di \nu$.

 The main purpose of this paper is to address the following problem.
 Consider a solution $(\bar u, \bar m)$ to the \textit{stationary} system

-then \textit{under what conditions can we guarantee that $(\bar u, \bar m)$ attracts dynamic equilibria $(u, m)$ as $T\to \infty$ ?} The main point of our work is not to assume any kind of global uniqueness of stationary solutions $(\bar u, \bar m)$.
-Therefore, we will focus on \textit{local} stability properties, that is, the stabilization of dynamic equilibria that are close in a suitable sense to a given stationary one.
+then \textit{under what conditions can we guarantee that $(\bar u, \bar m)$ attracts dynamic equilibria $(u, m)$ as $T\to \infty$, at least those that are sufficiently close to $(\bar u, \bar m)$ itself ?} The main point of our work is not to assume any kind of global uniqueness of stationary solutions $(\bar u, \bar m)$ and focus on their \textit{local} stability properties.
 Note that if $\delta = 0$, then we shall look at the so-called \textit{ergodic} system, where the additional constant $\lambda$ appears in the HJ equation:

 In such case, we will assume throughout the paper that $\lambda = 0$.
 More precisely, given a triple $(\bar u, \bar m, \lambda)$ satisfying the previous system, we tacitly replace $f$ by $f - \lambda$.
 The previous question is formulated in terms of stability properties of PDE systems, but it can be rephrased within the context of optimal control, in particular when $\delta = 0$.
-In such case, if we look at the \textit{static} Mean Field optimal control problem, that is, of the functional
+In such case, looking at the \textit{static} Mean Field optimal control problem, that is, of the functional

 subject to

 we want to investigate conditions on static minimizers (or critical points) $(\bar w, \bar m)$ ensuring their ability to attract minimizers (or critical points) of $\mathcal F$ as $T \to \infty$.